tmeasday/create-graphql-server/README.md

 ## Development

+### Running code generation tests

+You can run some basic code generation tests with `npm test`.

+### Testing full app code generation

+A simple test to check that using the `test/input` input files with the CGS scripts generates `test/output-app` can be run with `npm run output-app-generation-test`.

 ### Running end-to-end tests

-You can run a set of end-to-end tests of the user/tweet app with `npm run end-to-end-test`.
+You can run a set of end-to-end tests of the user/tweet app (which lives in `test/output-app`) with `npm run end-to-end-test`.
 This will seed the database, and run against a running server.

+The test files are in `test/output-app-end-to-end`.

-You need to start the standard server with `npm start`, then run `npm run end-to-end-test`.
+You need to start the standard server with `cd test/output-app; npm start`, then run `npm run end-to-end-test`.

-### Running code generation tests

-You can run some basic code generation tests with `npm test`.

 ### Creating seed database